On Accuracy and Coherence with Infinite Opinion Sets: The Countably Infinite Case: The Sufficiency of Coherence

-Here is another dominance result for countably coherent credence functions where we assume $\mathcal{F}$ is \textit{point-finite} $(|\{p\in \mathcal{F}:w\in p\}|<\infty$ for all $w\in W$) but weaken the assumption that $c$ has finite expected inaccuracy considerably, namely to \textit{somewhere finitely inaccurate} (there is a $w\in W$ such that $\mathscr{I}(c,w)<\infty$).
-We also restrict to the generalized Brier score $\mathscr{B}$. \begin{restatable}{proposition}{pointfiniteresult} Let $(W,\mathcal{F})$ be a point-finite opinion space with $\mathcal{F}$ countably infinite and $\mathscr{I}$ a generalized legitimate inaccuracy measure.
-If a credence function $c$ is countably coherent and somewhere finitely inaccurate relative to $\mathscr{B}$, then $c$ is not weakly dominated relative to $\mathscr{B}$. \end{restatable} \begin{proof} See the Appendix. \end{proof} We now introduce the notion of \textit{W-stability} which will allow us to use Propositions \ref{CCresult} and \ref{pointfiniteresult} to prove extensions of Theorem \ref{step3result}. \begin{definition} Let $(W,\mathcal{F})$ be \textit{W-stable relative to }$\mathscr{I}$ if for any coherent credence function $c$ on $(W,\mathcal{F})$, if $c$ is weakly dominated relative to $\mathscr{I}$, then $c^*$ on $(W^*,\mathcal{F}^*)$ is weakly dominated relative to $\mathscr{I}$. \end{definition} Using Proposition \ref{CCresult}, we get the following sufficient and partly necessary conditions on an opinion space for coherence to be equivalent to not being weakly dominated. \begin{theorem} Let $\mathscr{I}$ be a generalized legitimate inaccuracy measure and $(W,\mathcal{F})$ a W-stable opinion space relative to $\mathscr{I}$ where all coherent credence functions have finite expected inaccuracy relative to $\mathscr{I}$.
+We now introduce the notion of \textit{W-stability} which will allow us to use Propositions \ref{CCresult} and \ref{pointfiniteresult} to prove extensions of Theorem \ref{step3result}.
+Intuitively, an opinion space is W-stable if a coherent credence function $c$ and its countably coherent counterpart $c^*$ are weakly dominated in precisely the same cases.
+Thus, whether a credence function on a W-stable opinion space is weakly dominated does not depend on whether the underlying opinion space on which it is defined is compactified. \begin{definition} Let $(W,\mathcal{F})$ be \textit{W-stable relative to }$\mathscr{I}$ if for any coherent credence function $c$ on $(W,\mathcal{F})$, if $c$ is weakly dominated relative to $\mathscr{I}$, then $c^*$ on $(W^*,\mathcal{F}^*)$ is weakly dominated relative to $\mathscr{I}$.\footnote{It is easy to see that for any opinion space and inaccuracy measure, if $c^*$ is weakly dominated, then $c$ is weakly dominated.} \end{definition} \begin{remark} Not all opinion spaces are W-stable relative to every generalized legitimate inaccuracy measure.
+Indeed, consider the opinion space from Example \ref{problemswithinfinites2}.
+Then the credence function $c$ in that example which assigns $0$ to each proposition is strongly dominated.
+However, where $w^*$ is the single world added to the complement of each proposition when compactifying (see Example \ref{examplecomputation}) and $v_{w^*}:\mathcal{F}^*\to [0,1]$ is the omniscient credence function at world $w^*$, we have that $c^*=v_{w^*}$ and so $\mathscr{B}(c^*,w^*)=0$.
+Further, for any credence function $d\neq c^*$, we have $\mathscr{B}(d,w^*)>0$ since $\mathscr{B}(d,w^*)=0$ if and only if $d=v_{w^*}=c^*$.
+Thus, once the underlying space is compactified, $c$ is no longer weakly dominated relative to $\mathscr{B}$. \end{remark} Using Proposition \ref{CCresult}, we establish one of our main results: sufficient and partly necessary conditions on an opinion space for coherence to be equivalent to not being weakly dominated. \begin{theorem} Let $\mathscr{I}$ be a generalized legitimate inaccuracy measure and $(W,\mathcal{F})$ a W-stable opinion space relative to $\mathscr{I}$ where all coherent credence functions have finite expected inaccuracy relative to $\mathscr{I}$.
 Then the following are equivalent: \begin{enumerate} \item $c$ is coherent; \item $c$ is not weakly dominated. \end{enumerate} \end{theorem} \begin{proof} We prove that if $c$ is coherent, then $c$ is not weakly dominated.
 Let $(W^*,\mathcal{F}^*)$ be the compactification of $(W,\mathcal{F})$.
 If $c$ is coherent on $(W,\mathcal{F})$, then $c^*$ is countably coherent by Lemma \ref{connectinglemma}.
 Further $c^*$ has finite expected inaccuracy by definition and the assumption that $c$ has finite expected inaccuracy.
 So by Proposition \ref{CCresult}, $c^*$ is not weakly dominated.
 But since $(W,\mathcal{F})$ is W-stable this implies that $c$ is not weakly dominated.
 The other direction follows from Theorem~\ref{inftheorem1}. \end{proof} \begin{remark} It is trivial to see that W-stability is necessary for the equivalence of coherence and not being weakly dominated.
 It is open how far finite expected inaccuracy can be weakened. \end{remark} \begin{remark} If $\mathscr{I}$ is defined with summable weights, that is, $\{a_i\}_{i=1}^\infty$ such that $\sum_{i=1}^\infty a_i<\infty$, then there is a $C<\infty$ such that $\mathscr{I}(c,w)<C$ for all credence functions $c$ and $w\in W$.
 So, in particular, all coherent credence functions have finite expected inaccuracy relative to $\mathscr{I}$. \end{remark} If we add in an additional finiteness assumption, then we get the full equivalence of Theorem~\ref{step3result}.